-The XFP/SFP+ tab allows you to run an XFP or SPF optical loopback test.
+The XFP/SFP+ tab allows you to run an XFP or SFP optical loopback test.
 You can also run the test using an electrical loopback test if you do not have an SFP or XFP module with optical loopback fibre available.
-Figure 6-6 shows the XFP/SFP+ tab.